-Your tires rotate as you drive down a road, flexing towards and away from the surface of the road; this leads to a loss of energy.
+As your tires rotate, they also flex towards and away from the surface of the road, leading to a loss of energy.
 The amount of energy lost correlates with the rolling resistance of the tire.

-Tires that have a low rolling resistance are the most energy efficient.
-That means less power – and therefore less fuel – is required to move the vehicle.
+Tires with low rolling resistance are the most energy efficient.
+That means it takes less power – and therefore less fuel – to move the vehicle.

-Since tires can account for between 20% to 30% of a vehicle’s fuel consumption, choosing new tires that are energy efficient will result in direct fuel cost savings.
+Since tires can account for between 20% and 30% of a vehicle’s fuel consumption, choosing new tires that are energy efficient will result in direct fuel cost savings.

-Actual fuel efficiency and road safety depend significantly on the behavior of the motorist.
-In particular, consider the following factors:
+For improved fuel efficiency and greater road safety consider the following factors: